 The use of technology in a health-care setting is becoming more commonplace.
 However, many patients have not adjusted to this technology and find it offensive.
-Secondly, when the electronic equipment is used in the health care setting it can become contaminated and carry disease to others including patients, staff, visitors, and students' families.
+Secondly, when the electronic equipment is used in the health care setting, it can become contaminated and carry disease to others including patients, staff, visitors, and students' families.
 Consequently, responsible and considerate use of electronic equipment in health-care setting is mandatory.

 - The clinical setting is a work-setting.
 Non-emergent personal communication in any form, with family, friends, business associates, services etc., during clinical hours is restricted to breaks and mealtime only. - Students should provide family and children's care-giver with the faculty cell phone number for emergency contact as well as the PN Program's Administrative Assistant. - Cell phones or other electronic equipment being used for research MAY NOT be used in the patient rooms.
-Because of potential contamination they should not be taken into a patient room.
+Because of potential contamination, they should not be taken into a patient room.

 - Cell phones may be used to call or text the instructor for assistance during the clinical shift.
-Be sure to withdraw from the common area for these communications.
-Be aware of your surroundings so HIPAA laws are not violated. - Students are also subject to the facilities policy related to cellphone use.
+Be sure to withdraw from the common area for these communications. - No photographs of any type for any reason are to be taken at the clinical site. - Students are also subject to the facilities' policy related to cellphone use. - Students need to be aware of his/her surroundings to avoid violation of any HIPAA laws.

 CELL PHONES AND ELECTRONIC EQUIPMENT ARE THE RESPONSIBILITY OF THE STUDENT.
 DO NOT LEAVE THE EQUIPMENT UNATTENDED OR OUT IN PLAIN SIGHT.
+THE SCHOOL IS NOT RESPONSIBLE FOR A STUDENT'S CELL PHONE THAT MAY BE LOST OR STOLEN.